The Floured Table

 NOTES

-For uniformly round cookies like you see in my photos - Immediately after removing cookies from oven, place a round cookie cutter or the rim of a wide drinking glass around each baked cookie and gently swirl and nudge the edges of the cookie inward.
+• For uniformly round cookies like you see in my photos - immediately after removing cookies from oven, place a round cookie cutter or the rim of a wide drinking glass around each baked cookie.
+Gently swirl and nudge the edges of the cookie inward.
 This will push the cookie into a uniformly round shape.

 Comments